-All the content of the latest version (main branch) of the ETSI MCC band combination database can be downloaded using the EOL account login information.
+All the content of the latest version (main branch) of the Band Combination Database can be downloaded using the EOL account login information.

 Note that, as mentioned, the version of the available data is currently not necessarily in sync with the official DOCX-based specifications.